 So when Konnor died I struggled with my faith.
 How could a God, if there is one, take a child from his mother?
 How could He bring so much pain to a family?

 So in the month after Konnor left us, weak from grief and with no place left to go and with my heart broken, I stepped into Plainfield Community Church.
 That very first sermon was about loss.
 Let me say that again.
 The very first sermon was about loss.
-“Trust my tears to the Lord” “There is something that has led you here today,” said the Preacher.
+“Trust your tears to the Lord” “There is something that has led you here today,” said the Preacher.
 And I, alone in my pew cried.

 The next Sunday I went back and I heard things like “Fear not for I am with you even in the mist of turmoil – do not fear for God is with you.”
+In that moment I knew that He was.
+I felt His love and I felt peace.
+A peace that I had not known with Konnor’s death.

 I know what your thinking.
 Coincidence.
 But there’s more.

 I had a really bad day.
 For the most part I can get through most days by reminding myself to breathe, focus on the tasks of the day.
-But sometimes being in my car, alone is a huge trigger and I can cry just by listening to the radio.
-So I am crying.
+But sometimes being in my car alone is a huge trigger and I cry just by listening to the radio.
+So again I am crying.
 Out loud I say, “Lord, I am tired and I feel like giving up.
 I can’t do this anymore.
 I don’t know if I believe that Konnor is alright.
 I need a sign.
 I need something to help me hold on.”
 The very next song on the radio was “Hallelujah” by Jeff Buckley.
 Personally, I love this song and it holds a lot of meaning to me, so for this to come on at that very moment, well….

 I guess what I’m trying to say is, I am feeling a sense of peace at these moments that cannot be explained.
 There were many more of these while I was out of work (I was so lost I had quit two jobs after my grandson’s death) and very scared about where I was headed in my life.
 I am finding I can put my faith in Him and He has my back when I am weary.